aamistan/rollforlanguage-frontend/docs/project-overview.md

 2. We build optimized code.
 3. We build using best practices.
 4. We build modernly.
-5. We write our wish list of tools/components/features…then make it so!
+5. We write our wish list of tools/components/features… then make it so!

 We ask the questions:
 What are the must-haves?
 What are the should-haves?
 What are the would-be-nice-to-haves?
-After we answer those questions, we include all of them!
+After we answer those questions, we include all of them.
 We build not for today, but for tomorrow and beyond.

 ---